go140point6/pvpcoin-masternode-setup/readme.md

 The basic reasoning for these requirements is that you get to keep your pvpcoin in your local wallet and host your masternode remotely, securely.

 I am writing these instuctions using playervsplayercoin-cli, not the -qt (GUI) wallet.
 These commands will work in the -qt wallet if you want, just go to the debug console (Tools > Debug console) and type them in just as if you were at the command line.
-Once I have a minute, I'm going to try to compile a Pi version of the daemon and -cli wallet so that becomes my control wallet.
 I completed these steps on Lubuntu 19.04 using the -cli wallet.

 Since you probably have the 888 pvpcoin needed to setup and run a masternode, it is assumed you already have a running control wallet on either Linux or Windows.
 Remember, if you have a running -qt, just use these commands in the Debug console, except where noted.